gnieboer/tsp-redesign/pages/living-in-retirement/changing-your-withdrawal.md

 ## Changing your monthly payment amount

-Use Form TSP-73, *Change in Monthly Payment Amount* (https://www.tsp.gov/PDF/formspubs/tsp-73.pdf), to do any of the following:
+Use Form TSP-73, [*Change in Monthly Payment Amount*](https://www.tsp.gov/PDF/formspubs/tsp-73.pdf), to do any of the following:

 + Change the monthly dollar amount you are receiving.
 You may do this once a year.
 Your request will become effective the following January; or
 + Change your TSP-computed payments (based on life expectancy) to a specific dollar amount.
 You may only do this once.
 Your request will become effective the following January.

 ## Managing your monthly payments

-Use Form TSP-78, *Monthly Payments Maintenance*(https://www.tsp.gov/PDF/formspubs/tsp-78.pdf), to make the following changes immediately:
+Use Form TSP-78, [*Monthly Payments Maintenance*](https://www.tsp.gov/PDF/formspubs/tsp-78.pdf), to make the following changes immediately:

 + Start the direct deposit of your payments.
 + Change the financial institution or the checking or savings account that is receiving your monthly payments.